AIMYII/Starbound-Legacy-Edition/README.md

 - [Libresprite](https://libresprite.github.io/#!/) Optional, the free alternative of Aseprite, but slightly behind in features and updates.
 - [Aseprite](https://www.aseprite.org/) Optional, but has a one-time payment.
 - [GIMP](https://www.gimp.org/) Optional, does pixel art, but no animations, only GIFS
 - [OpenToonz](https://opentoonz.github.io/e/) Optional, does pixel art and animations.
+Recommended.

 **Disclaimer!**
 You must own Starbound to mod the game.
 Cracked versions are not supported.